-The tenth year of the Heritage Grant Program has built upon the achievements of the past nine years the program has been offered and is the largest intake to date for the program.
+The eleventh year of the Heritage Grant Program has built upon the achievements of the past ten years the program has been offered.
 The review of previous grant years demonstrates the value of financial support and incentives for property owners who are stewards of Oakville's cultural heritage resources.
 Additionally, the program is an incentive for property owners considering heritage designation.

-Planning staff considers the tenth year of the Heritage Grant Program a success and look forward to the improvements that will be made to Oakville's heritage properties because of this important program.
+Staff considers the eleventh year of the Heritage Grant Program a success and look forward to the improvements that will be made to Oakville's heritage properties because of this important program.